Sydney Writers’ Festival's main precinct is at Walsh Bay. This comprises venues at Pier 4/5, Pier 2/3 and Sydney Theatre at Walsh Bay.

 Buses depart approximately every 15 minutes between 9:00am and 6:15pm from the First Fleet Park stop on George Street.
 The first stop is opposite Sydney Theatre, and the second stop is outside Pier 4/5.
 Buses return directly to Circular Quay.

 The last scheduled return service to Circular Quay departs from Walsh Bay at 6:30pm.

 Cost is $2 for a Circular Quay return ticket on the SWF shuttle bus.
 As this is a charter service, one way tickets, Travel10s, concession cards and pensioner day tickets are not be accepted.

 Bicycle racks are provided under the awning on Pier 2.

-The closest paid parking is at InterPark Bond Store One parking station at 26 Hickson Road (next to Sydney Theatre) and Wilson Carpark at Towns Place, near the junction of Hickson Road and Towns Place.
+The closest paid parking is at InterPark Bond Store One parking station at 26 Hickson Road (next to Sydney Theatre).
 Limited metered parking is available on Hickson Road.

 Most Sydney Writers' Festival venues are wheelchair accessible and some are fitted with hearing loops, as indicated in individual venue listings.
 The SWF Shuttle Bus that runs between Circular Quay and Walsh Bay is wheelchair accessible.
 After the Festival, some events will be available on our website as video or audio files.